pawelc/docs/toread_copulas.md

-2009 - Goodness-of-fit tests for copulas: A review and a power study 2009 - On the Distributional Transform, Sklar’s Theorem, and the Empirical Copula Process 2009 - Pair-copula constructions of multiple dependence 2009 - Modeling Multivariate Count Data Using Copulas 2009 - Multivariate Archimedean Copulas, d-Monotone Functions and ℓ₁-Norm Symmetric Distributions 2010 - Copula processes
+2009 - Goodness-of-fit tests for copulas: A review and a power study 2009 - On the Distributional Transform, Sklar’s Theorem, and the Empirical Copula Process 2009 - Pair-copula constructions of multiple dependence 2009 - A Frank mixture copula family for modeling higherorder correlations of neural spike counts 2009 - Modeling Multivariate Count Data Using Copulas 2009 - Multivariate Archimedean Copulas, d-Monotone Functions and ℓ₁-Norm Symmetric Distributions 2010 - Copula processes
-2010 - Hierarchies of archimedean copulas
+2010 - Probability Distributions and Estimation of Ali-Mikhail-Haq Copula 2010 - Hierarchies of archimedean copulas
 2010 - Constructing hierarchical archimedean copulas with lévy subordinators 2010 - Inference-less density estimation using Copula Bayesian Networks